stuyam/pressure/README.md

 ![Pressure Example](http://pressurejs.com/img/pressure.gif)

-Pressure is a JavaScript library that makes dealing with Apple's Force Touch and 3D Touch simple.
-Force Touch for new Macs and 3D Touch for the new iPhone 6s and 6s Plus, all bundled under one roof with a simple API that makes working with them painless.
+Pressure is a JavaScript library for handling both Force Touch and 3D Touch on the web, bundled under one library with a simple API that makes working with them painless.

 Head over to the [documentation](http://pressurejs.com/documentation.html) website for installation instructions and how to use pressure.js